There is nothing better than the smell of banana bread baking in the oven.

 1/2 cup gluten-free oat flour (56g)

-2 scoops cinnamon or vanilla protein powder (56g)*see note below about protein powder
+2 scoops vanilla protein powder (56g) *see note below about protein powder

 1/3 cup baking stevia or granulated sweetener of choice